yousefamar/python-excercises/README.md

 ## Overview

 This repository contains a set of Python exercises that I use for teaching.
 The exercises are designed in such a way that they can be broken down into smaller steps for students who struggle.
 Most of these have a section called "extra" which is intended for students who are further along.
-If you're looking for my Scratch material, you're in the wrong place, see [here](https://scratch.mit.edu/users/dramar/) instead.
+If you're looking for my Scratch material for ages 5+, you're in the wrong place, see [here](https://scratch.mit.edu/users/dramar/) instead.

 ## Summary